 - Price: This model comes with an impressive $999 price tag.
 Even for an entry-level treadmill, that’s a great price for a reputable brand.

 - iFit Ready: The ProForm 505 CST is iFit ready.
 Just connect your own tablet via Bluetooth and try an iFit class or Google Maps running trail across the globe.
-It’s like having your own personal trainer as they can automatically adjust the incline on your treadmill, matching the terrain you are watching.
-Keep in mind that a subscription is required for this.
+It’s like having a personal trainer that can automatically adjust the incline on your treadmill, matching the terrain you are watching.
+Keep in mind that a subscription is required for this, priced at $180 per year for individuals and $396 for families.
+The machine will work without iFit of course, and if one has another favorite program they can always use it on their tablet.

 - Folding Design: A SpaceSaver design, this model uses EasyLift folding technology to make it incredibly easy to fold and store the machine.
 The deck is also light and compact, so it’s a good choice for small spaces.